TERMS AND CONDITIONS

 The tour transport will be an air-conditioned bus.
 Significant amounts of time will be spent on the bus and the driver, who works in coordination with the guide, is an important part of the tour.
 Depending on the size of the tour there may be very few empty seats so you should expect to sit next to someone.
 If you suffer from travel sickness please bring appropriate medication with you.

-To see specifically which meals are included each day please refer to the itinerary.
+To see specifically which meals are included as part of your tour package please refer to the itinerary.

 Lunches that are included as part of your itinerary will vary in type but will be a good-sized meal.
 Soft drinks to accompany these meals are usually an extra to be paid for by you in cash.
 When lunch is not included as part of your package you will be taken to a place where you can purchase your own lunch.
 Lunches can vary in price depending on the type and quantity of food but it would be safe to budget the equivalent of $10-$15 (USD).